 Road trip tips for a smooth ride

-A hungry traveller eats a sandwich filled with french fries and cole slaw at Primati Bros.
-Restaurant and Bar, in Pittsburgh, Pa.
+In this Aug.
+20, 2016 photo, cars are lined up as customers watch the film "Kubo and the Two Strings" at the Circle Drive-In Theatre in Scranton, Penn.
+In this Aug.
+28, 2016 photo, a hungry traveller eats a sandwich filled with french fries and cole slaw at Primati Bros.

 Comments